How to track the retweets of any Tweet

 Now you are back on the spreadsheet, ready to set it up.
 In cell B1 of the Search table, past the link of the Tweet your want to track

-PARSE()is used anytime you need to read and extract a single datapoint from a data cell in [JSON format](https://rows.com/docs/parsing-data-manually), such as B3.
-It uses as a first argument the data cell in B3 and, as a second one, the path to spot the desired element.
+PARSE()is used anytime you need to read and extract a single datapoint from some data in [JSON format](https://rows.com/docs/parsing-data-manually).
+In this case, it uses as a first argument the function SEARCH_RETWEETS_TWITTER() that outputs a JSON, and, as a second argument, the path to spot the desired data point.

 The current table includes the following data: